 Head of Demeter or Kore Greek, made in Sicily, 350-300 BC Terracotta Inventory # 76.AD.34 The worship of Demeter (goddess of agriculture) and her daughter, Kore, was popular in Sicily.
 The island was famous in antiquity for its fertile fields, which supplied grain to the rest of the Greek world.
 This head, broken from a bust or a full-length statue, would have been left as an offering in one of Demeter's many sanctuaries and temples.

 The Motya Charioteer: The British Museum | Made by a Greek sculptor in Sicily about 460-450 BC.
 Marble from Greece or Turkey.
 Found in 1979 on the Sicilian island of Motya (Mozia), off the western tip of Sicily.

-It has been suggested that this statuette represents the Empress Faustina Minor, wife of Marcus Aurelius (AD 161-180) in the role of Isis/Aphrodite, thus attributing to Faustina a role as guarantor of the grain shipments from Egypt to Rome at a time of revolt in part of the Empire
+1st–2nd C. Isis-Aphrodite clasping a garment rolled about her hips.
+Roman-Egypt.
+This 10 1/4 in. bronze statuette may be Empress Faustina Minor, wife of Marcus Aurelius (AD 161-180) in this role, thus attributing to Faustina a role as guarantor of the grain shipments from Egypt to Rome at a time of revolt in part of the Empire.

 madness-and-gods: Pan statue on the grounds of Chatsworth House, in North Derbyshire, England.